 - Jacob Mundy, Colgate University

-- Department of History Graduate Student Volunteers: Mike Goodnough, Michael Hawkins, Jeffrey O'Leary, Aaron Pride, Edd Koltonski, Bill Casale, Emily Hager Kasecamp
+- Department of History graduate student volunteers: Mike Goodnough, Michael Hawkins, Jeffrey O'Leary, Aaron Pride, Edd Koltonski, Bill Casale and Emily Hager Kasecamp